exonum/exonum-doc/src/architecture/clients.md

 - Backend developers should agree with client developers on API requests and the format of cryptographic proofs (in fact, blockchain data model)
-- Any changes in blockchain data model should be accompanied with relevant changes in the logic of proof verification performed by light clients
+- Any changes in blockchain data model should be accompanied by relevant changes in the logic of proof verification performed by light clients
 - Since the light client substantially expands an access to Exonum REST endpoints with cryptography, it may be necessary to create multiple